adminvns/Cypress_API_Testing_Project/README.md

 1. **Verify List of People**

 Endpoint: GET /people/

-Test Description: Verify that the response returns a status of 200 and contains a list of people.
+**Test Description**: Verify that the response returns a status of 200 and contains a list of people.
 Validation:
-Status code is 200
+- Status code is 200
-The response contains a results array
+- The response contains a results array

 2. **Verify a Specific Person by ID**

 Endpoint: GET /people/{id}

-Test Description: Verify that a request for a specific person (Luke Skywalker) returns the correct details.
+**Test Description**: Verify that a request for a specific person (Luke Skywalker) returns the correct details.
 Validation:
-Status code is 200
+- Status code is 200
-The response contains the name field with the value 'Luke Skywalker'
+- The response contains the name field with the value 'Luke Skywalker'

 ## GitHub Actions CI/CD Pipeline